AndrewBavuels/Car-Fuel-Consumption-Part-I/README.md

 # **Car Fuel Consumption Part I - Analysis and Predictions 🚗📈🔮**

-The goal for this project was to be more prepared for the next technical assessment as part of a selection process.
-Once more, I want to show a case in which I will apply **advanced analytics** involving **data visualization** and **predictions with machine learning** regarding Car Fuel Consumption.
+This is the first part of a project series to show a case in which I will apply **advanced analytics,** involving data visualization and **predictions with Machine Learning,** regarding Car Fuel Consumption.

 ![Let's Get the Party Started](https://media.giphy.com/media/lNGyr4FWfRO8S8LARn/giphy.gif)